Skip to main content

 • Each product only considered whether it had influenced a booking.

-What’s New in the Campaign Reporting Dashboard
+What’s new in the Campaign Reporting Dashboard

 As a result: